Dwarf waterdog: Habitat

 Dwarf waterdogs live in slow, sand- or mud-bottomed streams and connected ditches, cypress swamps; also stream-fed rice fields and mill ponds.
 They prefer bottoms with leaf litter and other detritus.
 During winter juveniles burrow into bottom and adults in leaf beds.

+Conservation

-ConservationNecturus punctatus is not considered threatened—it has a relatively wide range, with viable populations through most of it.
+Necturus punctatus is not considered threatened—it has a relatively wide range, with viable populations through most of it.
 It is not facing major threats, and it is present in several protected areas.